Many people think that a frame is just 4 sticks of wood and some cardboard. While technically that is correct, the frames we use are so much more.

 Almost 1000 colors to choose from.

 We only sell the conservation/ acid free, or museum boards.
 No cheap paper mats like other shops may sell.
-The price difference isn't worth it to sell the cheap ones really.
+The price difference between them isn't worth it to sell the lesser quality mats.